-This page includes the wills of Thomas Swan of Southfleet and his son William Swan of Southfleet.
-We first meet Thomas Swan in Hartley in 1541 when he bought a 131 acre block of land and woodland from Nicholas and Mary Ballard, then the lord of the manor.
+This page includes the wills of William Swan of Southfleet (1534), his son Thomas Swan of Southfleet, and his son William Swan of Southfleet.
+William already owned land at Hartley, possibly the Middle Farm holding, Thomas Swan added to it in 1541 when he bought a 131 acre block of land and woodland from Nicholas and Mary Ballard, then the lord of the manor.
 He and his wife Joyce gave the Middle Farm and Stocks Farm holding to Robert Gens of Southfleet in 1545 (it looks like a marriage settlement, as it mentions a Dorothy Swan and Robert's wife was called Dorothy).

 At the time of his death Thomas still owned land in Hartley but it is uncertain where and his will is not very detailed on this point.
 His son William's will does not mention Hartley at all, even though he was named as an adjoining landowner in a 1633 deed.

 William Swan (1534) unusually left the majority of his estate to his younger son Thomas.
 He evidently anticipated trouble from his eldest son William, as he warned his bequest to William would be voided if he contested the will (a little reminiscent of the will in John Grisham's "The Testament").